Faculty members have the majority of the responsibility of selecting appropriate new materials for the University Libraries.

 Book Budget Allocation

-Based on the library's budget, the Dean of University Libraries determines the total amount of library collection development funds to be used by the academic departments for the purchase of library materials.
-The following procedure describes how that amount is divided among the academic departments.
+The library budget determines the amount of library collection-development funds to be used by the academic departments for the purchase of library materials.
+Fifty thousand dollars is initially set aside from this total to improve graduate library materials in general.
+The following procedure describes how the remainder of that amount is divided among the academic departments.

-30% Student undergraduate hours sold (May term to Spring); upper division hours x 1.5
+- 30% based on undergraduate hours sold (May term to Spring semester); upper-division x1.5

-The HSU Office of Institutional Research will provide the data on student hours sold and F.T.E. faculty.
-The number of graduate courses offered is determined by counting courses listed in each semester’s schedule over the past two years.
+The HSU Office of Institutional Research will provide the data on student hours sold and FTE faculty.
+The number of graduate courses offered is determined by counting courses listed in the HSU catalog.